S-L1/christmas_calendar/README.md

 Depending on the operating system the application should run, the respective folder and application may be downloaded and started by double clicking the *Christmas Calendar* file.

-This work is licensed under an MIT License.<br/>
+This work is licensed under an MIT License.
+Any pictures used are my own.<br/>
 © 2023 Sandra Liedtke.

 ### Contents